BernieO/calcardbackup/README.md

 -a | --address URL
        Pass URL of ownCloud Installation to script.
-       Only required for ownCloud < 7.0 when using option -g -b | --batch
+       Only required when using option '-g|--get-via-http' for ownCloud < 7.0 -b | --batch
        Batch mode: print nothing to stdout, except for path to backup.
        Depending on configuration this will be:
-         - absolute path of compressed backup file or if run with option -x|--uncompressed (see below)
+         - absolute path of compressed backup file or if run with option '-x|--uncompressed' (see below)
          - absolute path of directory containing uncompressed files -c | --configfile FILE
        Read configuration from FILE.
 See 'examples/calcardbackup.conf.example'
-       All other options except for -b|--batch will be ignored!
+       All other options except for '-b|--batch' will be ignored!
 -d | --date FORMAT
        Use FORMAT as file name extension for backup directory or compressed backup file.
        FORMAT needs to be a format descriptor of the command date().